 Quick overview:

-Installing new hardware, upgrading and removing devices are the horror of any Windows operating system, as old driver remnants remain in the configuration, which can cause problems and reduce speed.
+New hardware installation, upgrading and removing devices are the horror of every Windows operating system, as old driver remnants remain in the configuration, which could cause problems and reduce speed.

 Identify and delete driver corpses via the device manager